 Is my boiler flue blocked?

-Boiler flues are a vital part of your home’s heating system, as they allow the potentially dangerous combustion fumes (created by your boiler) to be safely released outside.
+Boiler flues are a vital part of your home’s heating system as they allow the potentially dangerous combustion fumes created by your boiler to be safely released outside.

 What happens if my boiler flue is blocked?

-The flue’s job is to allow the gases produced by your boiler, mainly water vapour and carbon dioxide, to pass safely outside.
+The flue’s job is to allow the gases produced by your boiler, mainly water vapour and carbon dioxide, to pass safely to the outside.
 If your boiler isn’t burning gas properly, carbon monoxide can be produced.

 Most modern boiler flues are fixed horizontally to the side of your home, while a lot of older outlets are fixed vertically on the roof of a property.
-As such, these ducts are highly exposed to the outside world, meaning there are a host of things that can get clogged in there.
+As such, these ducts are highly exposed to the outside world, meaning that there are a host of things that can get clogged in there.

 How to tell if your boiler flue is blocked

 It can be difficult to spot the early stages of a blockage, particularly if it is due to a slow accumulation of debris.
 However, there are some signs to look out for:

 Oxidization – Use a cloth to determine if there are any white stains around the connection of the flue as these can indicate a blockage.